pjvds/goworkshop/README.md

 ### Variables

-Go has different way to declare and initialize variables:
+Go has different ways to declare and initialize variables:

 Declare and assign: